 - Simple Harmonic Motion10

-- 1.1Introduction-What is Simple Harmonic Motion
+- 1.1Introduction- Simple Harmonic Motion, different from Harmonic Motion

-- 1.2Example 2: Spring & Block System – vertical scenario
+- 1.2Spring-Mass System – vertical arrangement

 - 1.3Conditions for SHM